MeSoftHorny/WTRTI/README.md

 _**"OSD is not show up" or "Data is not updated in the main window":**_
     &nbsp;&nbsp;&nbsp;&nbsp;If you have Antivirus, try to add exclusion for WTRTI.

-_**"The overlay is stuttering/freezing" or "Data is not updating when ALT-TAB to the game":**_
-    &nbsp;&nbsp;&nbsp;&nbsp;Try to turn off the "Hardware Accelerated GPU Scheduling": https://www.thenerdmag.com/how-to-turn-off-hardware-accelerated-gpu-scheduling-on-windows-10/

 _**"RTSS OSD is not working":**_
     &nbsp;&nbsp;&nbsp;&nbsp;RTSS may conflict with other overlays, try disabling them first.